 Audio files come in all types and sizes.
 And while we may all be familiar with MP3, what about AAC, FLAC, OGG, or WMA?
-Why do so many standards exist?
-Which ones should you care about and which ones can you ignore?
+Why do so many audio standards exist?
+Is there a best audio format?
+Which ones are important and which ones can you ignore?

 It’s actually quite simple once you realize that all audio formats fall into three major categories.
-Once you know which category you want, all you have to do is pick the format within that category that best suits your needs.
+Once you know what the categories mean, you can just pick a format within the category that best suits your needs.

 Uncompressed Audio Formats

 Uncompressed audio consists of real sound waves that have been captured and converted to digital format without any further processing.
 As a result, uncompressed audio files tend to be the most accurate but take up a LOT of disk space—about 34 MB per minute for 24-bit 96KHz stereo.